Moodle delivers your Derby apprentices' courses, but cannot prove a welder is signed off to weld today

 Exactly what you get

 You get a learning system that combines theory modules with practical assessor sign-offs in one record, maps both to apprenticeship frameworks, and feeds competency into HR and scheduling, so training proves what the shop floor needs: who is genuinely signed off to do the work.
 Expiry tracking keeps time-limited competencies current.
-It connects to your HR software for the competency matrix, scheduling for qualification gating, and surfaces capability gaps in business intelligence dashboards.
+It connects to your HR software for the competency matrix, scheduling for qualification gating, and surfaces capability gaps in business intelligence (BI) dashboards.

 How to choose a developer in Derby